Body Is the Ground of My Experience

 To name ourselves rather than be named we must first see ourselves.
 For some of us this will not be easy.
 So long unmirrored in our true selves, we may have forgotten how we look.
 Nevertheless, we can’t theorize in a void, we must have evidence.
 And we—I speak only for black women here—have barely begun to articulate our life experience.
 The heroic recuperative effort by our fiction and nonfiction writers sometimes feel stuck at the moment before the Emancipation Proclamation.
 It is slow and it is painful.
 For at the end of every path we take, we find a body that is always already colonized.
 A body that has been raped, maimed, murdered—that is what we must give a healthy present ( … )

-Lorraine O’Grady, “On being the presence that signals an absence.”
-Coming to Power: 25 Years of Sexually X-plicit Art by Women.
-Unpublished, photocopied exhibition catalogue, Group show of 25 artists, curated by Ellen Cantor.
-Presented by David Zwirner Gallery and Simon Watson/The Contemporary, New York, 1993.
+“On being the presence that signals an absence,” Essay in unpublished, photocopied catalogue for Coming to Power: 25 Years of Sexually X-plicit Art by Women.
+Curated by Ellen Cantor.
+Presented by David Zwirner Gallery and Simon Watson/The Contemporary, New York, NY, 1993.

 O’Grady’s catalogue essay examined the nature of her inclusion in the 1993 Coming to Power show and responses to the exhibited diptych The Clearing, created two years previously.